The Fall of the Western Roman Empire

 The most dramatic illustration of Roman naval vulnerability came in 455 AD.
 Genseric, having concluded that the Empire was too weak to resist, landed a Vandal army at Portus, the port of Rome.
 The city's defenses had been stripped to garrison other fronts.
 What remained of the Roman fleet was bottled up in Italian harbors, unable to intercept the Vandal transports.
 The imperial government, led by the usurper Emperor Petronius Maximus, was paralyzed.
 Maximus was killed by a mob as he tried to flee, leaving Rome without leadership.

 The Vandals entered Rome unopposed.
 For fourteen days, they systematically looted the city, stripping it of gold, silver, statues, and even the gilded tiles from the roof of the Temple of Jupiter Optimus Maximus.
 They took captives, including the empress Licinia Eudoxia and her daughters, who were carried back to Carthage as hostages.
 The psychological shock was immense.
 Rome had been sacked by the Visigoths in 410 AD, but that had been a brief, chaotic episode.
 The Vandal sack was methodical and humiliating.
 It demonstrated that the Empire could no longer protect even its own capital.
+The term vandalism itself derives from the systematic destruction that accompanied this sack, a lasting linguistic reminder of the event.

 The Strategic Aftermath